Known About Fluoride

 Why You Should Not Believe the Fluoridation Sales Pitch

-Fluoridated 12-year-olds averaged about 1.0 decayed teeth, and unfluoridated kids 1.5 a difference of 0.5 teeth.
-The authors said this was a relative difference of 50.6% more decay (p.
+According to Figure 15, fluoridated 12-year-olds averaged about 1.0 permanent teeth that were decayed, missing, and filled (i.e., past and present decay), and unfluoridated kids about 1.5 a difference of 0.5 teeth.
+The university dentists said this was a "relative difference" of 50.6% more decay (p.
 27).
-True, but relative percentages are irrelevant without the "absolute" numbers, which the total number of teeth can provide (Table 4).
+True, but relative percentages are deceptive and essentially irrelevant without the "absolute" numbers, which the total number of teeth can provide (Table 4 below).

-Out of a total of about 24 teeth, unfluoridated 12-year-olds averaged 22.5 healthy teeth and fluoridated kids averaged 23.
-That's only about 2% more healthy teeth a far cry from the 50% sales pitch.
+With a total of 24 permanent teeth, unfluoridated 12-year-olds averaged 22.5 healthy teeth and fluoridated kids averaged 23.
+Now that same half-tooth is an insignificant 2% difference in oral health as is obvious when Figure 15 (below) includes healthy teeth a far cry from the 50% sales pitch.

 The US government's biggest and best fluoridation study claimed:

 Recent trends in dental caries in U.S. children

 This 1990 study compared the number of unhealthy permanent teeth of 39,000 children aged 5-17 years.
 This was measured by DMFS: the number of decayed, missing, and filled tooth surfaces (i.e., past and present decay).
 Results by ages are reported in Table 6: